Java vs Kotlin: An Honest Comparison

 No more null pointers

 With the Optional type boxing, Java tried to overcome this problem in its latest releases.
-But in my opinion, this just adds more complexity and boilerplate code.
-Turns out, it might be easier to use the good old conditional null check.
+But in my opinion, this just adds more complexity and more boilerplate code.
+It turns out that it might be easier to use the good old conditional null check.

 Keeping this issue in mind, Kotlin was designed as a null-safe language.
-The language incorporated the inherent null safety which successfully prevents developers from fixing the potential null-related issues.
+The language incorporated inherent null safety, which successfully prevented developers from fixing potential null-related issues.
 The only possible reasons for null pointer exceptions in Kotlin may be:

 • An explicit call to throw NullPointerException(),